RupeshKumar4511/Full_Stack_Development/ExpressJs/README.md

 In situations where browsers only support GET and POST methods for HTML forms, method-override allows you to send other HTTP methods by passing an additional _method field (or other custom fields) in the request body or query string.

 # JWT
-jsonwebtoken (jwt) is a Node.js library used to create and verify JSON Web Tokens (JWTs) for authentication and secure data exchange.But it is not inbuilt, we need to install it explicitly.
+jsonwebtoken (jwt) is a Node.js library used to create and verify JSON Web Tokens (JWTs) for authentication and secure data exchange.
+But it is not inbuilt, we need to install it explicitly.

 # Passport.js
 Passport.js is a popular authentication middleware for Node.js.